AidenSorabji/cvv.ASL-Keyboard/README.md

-# cvv.Keyboard
+# cvv.ASLkeyboard
-Using python modules to convert hand/head movements into simulate keyboard presses within macOS.
+Using python modules to convert ASL hand movements into simulated keyboard presses within macOS.

 > [!CAUTION]
 > Do not use this project nor upload it without crediting me first, along with [AkramOM606](https://github.com/AkramOM606).